Client Selection for Federated Policy Optimization with Environment Heterogeneity: Experiments

-We evaluate the effectiveness of the proposed client selection algorithm on a federated version of the mountain car continuous control problem \cite{Moore90efficientmemory-based}.
-We construct the federated environment as follows:
+We evaluate the effectiveness of the proposed client selection algorithm on a federated version of the mountain car continuous control problem \citep{Moore90efficientmemory-based} and the Mujoco Hopper problem \citep{coulom2002reinforcement}.
+Furthermore, we utilize the Flow simulator \cite{pmlr-v87-vinitsky18a} and OpenStreetMap (OSM) \citep{OpenStreetMap, 9119753} dataset to create a series of traffic networks for autonomous vehicle training.
+We construct the federated environments as follows:

-\textbf{Mountain Cars} consists of 60 equally weighted MountainCarContinuous-v0 environments developed by OpenAI Gym \cite{DBLP:journals/corr/BrockmanCPSSTZ16}.
+\textbf{Mountain Cars} consists of 60 equally weighted MountainCarContinuous-v0 environments developed by OpenAI Gym \citep{DBLP:journals/corr/BrockmanCPSSTZ16}.
 In each environment, a car aims to reach a hill.
 The episode terminates when the car reaches this hill or runs out of time.
 The environment consists of a 2-dimensional continuous state space and a 1-dimensional continuous action space.
-To introduce heterogeneity into the system, we assume that the engine of each car is different and constantly shifts the input action by $\theta_{n}$ on all states.
-The constant shift $\theta_{n}$ is uniformly sampled from $[-1.5, 1.5]$ and assigned to each environment at initialization.
-In fact, to have the experiments traceable, we set the constant shift to $\theta_{n} = -1.5 + \frac{n}{20}$.
+To introduce heterogeneity into the system, we assume that the engine of each car is different and the $n$-th car shifts the input action by $\theta_{n}$ on all states.
+To introduce a medium-level heterogeneity, the constant shift $\theta_{n}$ is uniformly sampled from $[-1.5, 1.5]$ and assigned to each environment at initialization.
+In fact, to make the experiments traceable, we set the constant shift to $\theta_{n} = -1.5 + \frac{n}{20}, n=1,\dots,60$.
+The intervals for low-level and high-level heterogeneity are $[-1.0, 1.0]$ and $[-2.0, 2.0]$, respectively.

+\textbf{Hoppers} consists of 60 equally weighted Hopper-v3 environments developed by OpenAI Gym.
+The environment has an 11-dimensional continuous state space and a 3-dimensional continuous action space.
+We introduce the heterogeneity into this system by following \cite{pmlr-v151-jin22a}, i.e., the leg size is uniformly sampled from $[0.01, 0.07]$, $[0.01, 0.10]$, and $[0.01, 0.15]$ for low-level, medium-level, and high-level heterogeneity, respectively.

+\textbf{HongKongOSMs} consists of 10 equally weighted traffic networks, each based on one of the OSM datasets as shown in Figure \ref{fig:osms}.
+Each traffic network contains one RL-controlled and 10 IDM-controlled (Intelligent Driver Model) vehicles.
+The 18-dimensional observation includes headway, speed, and positional information of visible neighborhoods of the RL-controlled vehicle, and only observations for vehicles running on the same and adjacent lanes are visible to the RL-controlled vehicle.
+The 2-dimensional action includes acceleration and lane-changing decisions.
+We adopted the Eclipse Simulation of Urban MObility (SUMO) simulator to conduct this experiment.